cytoscape/cytoscape-platform-tests-js/README.md

    $ npm run build
    ```

-1. Open the .env file, located at the root of the project and ensure that there exists entires for the `JIRA_API_KEY` and `JIRA_URL`.
+1. Open the .env file, located at the root of the project and ensure that there exists entries for the `JIRA_API_KEY` and `JIRA_URL`.
 If not copy and paste the following into the file:
     ```sh
     JIRA_API_KEY="[PLACE YOUR TOKEN HERE]"
     JIRA_URL="https://cytoscape.atlassian.net/rest/api/3/issue/"'